josefarias/hotwire_combobox/README.md

 A combobox implementation for Ruby on Rails apps running on Hotwire.

+> [!WARNING]
+> This gem is pre-release software.
+It's not ready for production use yet and the API is subject to change.

 ## Installation
 Add this line to your application's Gemfile: